 - 4.6 The prosecution is to ensure that any victim impact statements together with any attached medical reports, are filed and served no later than five days prior to the sentencing hearing. - 4.7 At the same time, the prosecution shall provide to the Court and the defence a letter indicating whether the statements are to be tendered in written form, read by the prosecutor, or by the victim, or whether an application will be made for them to be read by another person.
-The prosecution should also indicate if an application is to be made for alternative arrangements for the giving of evidence. - 4.8 Where it is proposed that a victim impact statement or parts of a victim impact statement are to be read aloud, the prosecution is to be mindful of the obligation on the Court under s 8Q(2) of the Sentencing Act 1991 (Vic) to ensure that only admissible parts are read aloud.9
+The prosecution should also indicate if an application is to be made for alternative arrangements for the giving of evidence. - 4.8 Where it is proposed that a victim impact statement or parts of a victim impact statement are to be read aloud, the prosecution is to be mindful of the obligation on

-1 See Part 2A of the Sentencing Act 1991 encompassing provisions regarding serious sexual offenders, serious violent offenders, serious drug offenders and serious arson offenders.
+&lt;sup>1 See Part 2A of the Sentencing Act 1991 (Vic) encompassing provisions regarding serious sexual offenders, serious violent offenders, serious drug offenders and serious arson offenders.

-2 Ibid, Part 2B.
+&lt;sup>2 Ibid, Part 2B.